 \section{Abstract}

 In this paper, we study the atomic structure of Puiseux monoids generated by monotone sequences.
-To understand this atomicity, it is often useful to know whether the monoid is bounded, in the sense that it has a bounded generating set.
-We provide necessary and sufficient conditions for atomicity and boundedness to be transferred from a monotone Puiseux monoid to all its submonoids.
+To understand this atomic structure, it is often useful to know whether the monoid has a bounded generating set.
+We provide necessary and sufficient conditions for the atomicity and boundedness to be transferred from a monotone Puiseux monoid to all its submonoids.
 Finally, we present two special subfamilies of monotone Puiseux monoids and fully classify their atomic structure.